isle-project/isle-editor/docs/components/input/checkbox.md

 # Checkbox Input

 A checkbox input component.
-Usually, this component will be used as part of an [ISLE dashboard](dashboard.md), but it can also be used standalone.
-In this case, you want to handle changes via the `onChange` attribute.
+Can be used as part of an ISLE dashboard or standalone.
+In the latter case, you want to handle changes via the `onChange` attribute or bind the value to a global variable via the `bind` attribute.

 #### Example: